At Louvain-la-Neuve

 Introduction

-The program provides training in the multidisciplinary aspect of nanotechnologies and allows you to specialize in one of the following areas:
+The programme trains students in the multidisciplinary aspects of nanotechnology and allows them to specialise in one of the following areas:

-• electronic and optical properties of nanomaterials and interfaces.
+• electronic and optical properties of nanomaterials and interfaces (organised by UNamur).

 The Advanced Master in Nanotechnology is an inter-university.
 The Université catholique de Louvain is co-certifying this Master's degree with the Université de Namur, the Université libre de Bruxelles, the University of Liège and the Université de Mons.
 UCLouvain is the reference institution and is responsible for the administrative management of the program (administration, registration, etc.).